 With full-time coursework (six units per semester), students usually finish the program in two to three years, depending on their culminating experience option.

 To learn more, please review the Catalog, which outlines admissions and program requirements; the Graduate Document; the FAQs below, and this interview about the program.
 For additional questions, contact Dr. Shawna Malvini Redden, Graduate Program Coordinator.

 Due to COVID-19, our admission procedures have changed and we are waiving the GRE requirement.
 Please read the updated process carefully.
-Our next application deadline is January 15, 2021 (priority deadline) for the Fall 2021 cohort.
-We will review applications until March 1 if space remains available.
+Our next application deadline is September 15 for the Spring 2022 cohort.

 Dr. Kimberly Aguilar, Assistant Professor